Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 3.1 Technical Assumptions

-*In this subsection, you should set out the assumptions that are directly related to your model development process.
-Some general categories include:*
-* *How to define certain terms as variables*
-* *What features are available / not available*
-* *What kind of computational resources are available to you (ie on-premise vs cloud, GPU vs CPU, RAM availability)*
-* *What the key hypotheses of interest are*
-* *What the data quality is like (especially if incomplete / unreliable)*

 #### 1. Definition of Key Variables and Terms
    - **Overlap Distance**: Defined as the total length (in meters) of each bus route that falls within a 150-meter buffer zone around MRT lines.
 This variable quantifies the extent to which a bus route runs parallel to an MRT line.